← Back to Library

 • No root in any Earthly Branch

-• Heavy presence of Wealth (财星) or Officer (官星) — elements that exhaust or restrain the self
+• Heavy Wealth (财星) or Officer (官星) influence, which can leave less energy for the self

 Seasonal Strength Matrix